Welcome to Where to see Sperm Whales!

 Sperm whales hunting tactics

-These Whales teeth along its bottom jaw are about 18 to 20 cm long (7.1 to 7.9 inches), fitting into sockets along the underside of the palate.
-The upper teeth of a sperm whale never grow out of its upper jaw.
-Scientists believe that sperm whales and giant squid are natural enemies.
+These whales possess impressive teeth along their lower jaw, measuring approximately 18 to 20 cm long (7.1 to 7.9 inches).
+These teeth fit into sockets along the underside of the palate.
+Interestingly, the upper teeth of a sperm whale never protrude from its upper jaw.

 9 Fun Facts About Sperm Whales